-On Sunday, it was time for us to "Spring Ahead," adjusting our clocks one hour forward to segue from Standard Time to Daylight Saving Time.
+On Sunday, March 11, it’s time for us to “spring forward,” adjusting our clocks one hour ahead to segue from Standard Time to Daylight Saving Time.
 Does that lost hour of sleep affect our pets?

-"Of course it does," says behavior expert Sarah Wilson, author of Dogology: What Your Relationship With Your Dog Says About You (follow her on Twitter).
-"The next day you and your dog will be dreaming deeply in your 5:30 a.m. sleep cycle when the alarm says it is 6:30 -- and wakeup time."
+“Of course it does,” says dog behavior expert Sarah Wilson, author of Dogology: What Your Relationship With Your Dog Says About You (follow her on Twitter).
+“The next day you and your dog will be dreaming deeply in your 5:30 a.m. sleep cycle when the alarm says it is 6:30 a.m. — and wakeup time.”

 Creatures of habit, dogs love consistency in their daily schedule.
 When the old familiar routine is disrupted, the change can affect a dog’s behavior.

-Dogs have adjusted themselves to humans' wacky behavior since the first wolf decided to let itself be domesticated.
-For the most part, they're used to synchronizing their routine to ours; but sometimes, they could use a little help.
+Dogs have adjusted themselves to humans’ wacky behavior since the first wolf let itself be domesticated.
+For the most part, they’re used to training and otherwise synchronizing their routine to ours; but sometimes, they could use a little help.

 “If you have a barky or reactive dog, prepare for a bit more of both on your first walk of the day,” Wilson says.
 “The combination of darker conditions outside and being in a different brain space may be what combines to create this phenomenon I’ve observed through the years.
 I just bring extra treats and proactively help my dog connect with me to help them through this temporary readjustment phase.”